icmr-reproducibility/website/index.md

 We aim at reaching that goal through the use of a series of instruments deployed by the ACM and that specifically address the reproducibility of scientific results.

-This page describes these instruments and then their implementation at ICMR.
-It also discusses best practices and points to example of contribution promoting reproducibility.
+This page describes these instruments and their implementation at ICMR.
+It also discusses best practices and points to examples of contribution promoting reproducibility.

 Please visit the following page for specific information about the [ACM ICMR 2023](./cfp2023/) call for reproducibility papers.